-In the afternoon we returned to town.
-The trip leaders bought some tools needed for the next volunteer projects, and then the group rode mountain bikes approximately 12 miles round trip to the Wall of Tears.
-This wall, towering 65 feet in places, was constructed in the 1940's by convicts when Isabela was a penal colony.
+In the afternoon, we returned to town.
+The trip leaders bought some tools needed for the next volunteer projects, and then the group rode mountain bikes approximately 12 miles roundtrip to the Wall of Tears.
+Convicts constructed this wall, towering 65 feet in places, in the 1940's when Isabela was a penal colony.

 Day 7: In the morning we travelled by open bus to Campo Duro, the location for our next volunteer project.
 Campo Duro is an Eco-Camp located in the cooler, lush, tropical highlands on the slopes of the Sierra Negra Volcano.
-Campo Duro works in concert with Galapagos National Park, providing a protected reserve to help raise giant tortoises from approximately 3 to 8 years old.
+Campo Duro works in concert with Galapagos

+National Park, providing a protected reserve to help raise giant tortoises approximately 15 years old.